cielecki/day-composer/docs/style-guide.md

 ## Life Navigator Style Guidelines

-- Always check if there are maybe existing styles in styles.css that you can reuse
+- Always check if there are existing styles in the appropriate CSS file that you can reuse
-- If not maybe you can make an existing style more general and reusable
+- If not, maybe you can make an existing style more general and reusable
 - Never do inline styles, always use classes
 - Favour general classes akin to tailwind rather than specific ones to a specific button or element
-- Prefer simplicity we want to keep the size of styles.css in check
+- Prefer simplicity - we want to keep the size of our CSS files in check
+- **Multi-file structure**: We use separate CSS files for different components/views - check the file organization section for details

 ### Core Principles